PauseAI/pauseai-website/src/posts/action.md

 ## Tell your friends

 - **Talk** to people in your life about this.
 Answer their questions, and get them to act.
+Use our [counterarguments](/counterarguments) to help you be more persuasive.
 - [**Flyers**](/flyering) print, share and post flyers.
   - Having some printed one-page flyers on hand, or easily available to show and share from your phone, can be a quick and useful resource for faqs, talking points, expert quotes and opinions, online resources, etc.
 - **Share** about AI risk on social media.
 This website might be a good start.